chaudatascience/cha_mae_vit/README.md

 ---

-# 🗃 Dataset
+# Dataset

 After downloading the following datasets, you need to update the paths in the config files `configs/data/train_data.yaml`.

 ## 1. CHAMMI
 CHAMMI consists of varying-channel images from three sources: WTC-11 hiPSC dataset (WTC-11, 3 channels), Human Protein Atlas (HPA, 4 channels), and Cell Painting datasets (CP, 5 channels).
+We evaluate representation learning performance on the CHAMMI benchmark using nearest neighbor protocols based on feature sets from the paper.

 The dataset can be downloaded from https://doi.org/10.5281/zenodo.7988357

 Metadata file is stored at `assets/morphem70k_v2.csv`.

-More detail about the dataset can be found [here](https://github.com/chaudatascience/channel_adaptive_models?tab=readme-ov-file#dataset).
+You can find more details about the CHAMMI benchmark here [here](https://github.com/chaudatascience/channel_adaptive_models?tab=readme-ov-file#dataset).

 ## 2. JUMP-CP